Congress, pointing fingers, fails to resolve shutdown stalemate

 - What's next?
 Graham says that McConnell promised him a vote on a bipartisan immigration bill, even if the president doesn’t support it, if the talks between Sens.
 McCarthy, Cornyn, Durbin and Hoyer break down.

-- What Democrats say: Democrats left a caucus meeting with no clear strategy for what’s next.

-- What else: A bipartisan group of senators are meeting to try and figure out a way forward as well.
-The Senate and House have adjourned for the day, with plans to return Sunday.

-The senator said that he offered Trump his border wall as a concession to seek movement on "Dreamers" who were brought to the U.S. illegally as children, but later in the day on Friday Trump backed off the discussions.
+The senator said that he offered Trump his border wall as a concession to seek movement on "Dreamers," people who were brought to the U.S. illegally as children, but later in the day on Friday Trump backed off the discussions.

 Office of Management and Budget Director Mick Mulvaney said at a White House press briefing on Saturday that Schumer's offer for the border wall was $1.6 billion, an amount that Trump had previously rejected as not enough.